SEGVeenstra/ext_theme/extended_theme/README.md

 ### Optional: Use custom names

-You can choose to define your own names for the classes that this package will generate by overriding them in the annotation.
+You can choose to define your own names for the classes that this package will generate by overriding them in the `@ExtendTheme()` annotation.

 This way you can make the generated theme feel more app specific.